UC Master Gardeners, Santa Clara County, CA

 Quality watermelons can be grown in the bay area using raised beds and low-cost passive heating techniques described in this document.
 Planting against south facing fences has been successful in previous years with Charleston Grey and Crimson Sweet varieties which are popular in retail stores in the area.

 The taste test winners were Sweet Siberian first, Osh Kirgizia second, and Orangeglo third, with the three varieties of Moon & Stars battling for fourth place.
 The prizes for the heaviest melons go to Chris Cross, Moon & Stars-Cherokee and Jubilee, all about 30 pounds and Moon & Stars Van Doren at 27 pounds.
-The greatest girth goes to Moon & Stars Van Doren 34.5”, Chelsea 32” and Orangeglo 30”.
-The longest was Moon & Stars Cherokee at 28”.
+The greatest girth goes to Moon & Stars Van Doren 34.5 inches, Chelsea 32 inches and Orangeglo 30 inches.
+The longest was Moon & Stars Cherokee at 28 inches.

 Leads: Mike Kent & Sally Pyle